ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * *Divine Benison (level 66)*: Single Target shield (oGCD)
 * *Plenary Indulgence (level 70)*: Healing buff to self and nearby party members (oGCD)
 ## Healing
+* Divine Benison should be used as much as possible as it's a free 500p shield, use it on cooldown during a fight or prepull.
+Plenary Indulgence should be used if you are ever thinking of using Medica, Medica II or Cure III as it increases the healing done by a good amount on a short 60s cooldown.
 ## Damage
+You get an upgrade to Stone at level 64, nothing changes about priority again
 # Levels 71-80
 ## New Skills
 * *Aero II -> Dia (level 72)*: Single target DoT (GCD)